wsmolly/Data-Mining-HW1_final/Final_Data-Mining-HW1.md

 rmse(knn10, trim_65AMG_test)
 ```

-    ## [1] 20279.01
+    ## [1] 11675.81

 \#RMSE versus K

 ![](Final_Data-Mining-HW1_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

-\#Optimal at K=70
+\#Optimal at K=6

 ![](Final_Data-Mining-HW1_files/figure-gfm/unnamed-chunk-30-1.png)<!-- -->

-According to my train-test split(0.9/0.1) 65 AMG yield greater value of
+According to my train-test split(0.9/0.1), 350 yields a greater value of
-K, but since the sample is not very big, it depends on the random
+K.However,since the sample is not very big, it depends heavily on the
-process that R assign the train/test split.
-I think the reason that two
+random process that R assigns the train/test split.
+I think the reason
-trim has different values of K is mainly because 65 AMG has smaller data
+that two trims have different values of K is mainly because 65 AMG has a
-size, and its mileage information varies less.
+smaller data size, and its mileage information varies less.